Is acupuncture regulated?

 In the UK, USA and most of Europe, traditional acupuncture is not regulated.

-In the United Kingdom, regulatory bodies such as the British Acupuncture Council (BAcC) regulate the acupuncture profession and are in favour of statutorily regulated acupuncturists of different styles of acupuncture.
+In the United Kingdom, accredited register bodies such as the British Acupuncture Council (BAcC) regulate the acupuncture profession and are in favour of statutorily regulated acupuncturists of different styles of acupuncture.
 Members of the BAcC are the closet to a professional governing board that regulates acupuncture and are regulated by the professional standards authority.
 Some acupuncturists are members of other working groups such as the acupuncture society.

 Western medical acupuncture is governed under existing western medical associations such as the GMC.
 For this reason some insurance companies will only allow their members to have acupuncture treatment from a western medical acupuncturist even though they have largely just done a weekend course.